Conference

 Farhana Ahmedabadi‑Patel, Interim Head of Organisational Development and Inclusion, University Hospitals of Northamptonshire NHS Group

-Come for a cuppa, stay for the conversation: this workshop invites us to rethink contracting and to explore what’s quietly decided long before the work begins.
+Come for a cuppa, stay for the conversation: this workshop invited delegates to rethink contracting and to explore what’s quietly decided long before the work begins.

 Noise, rhythm and reality: Harnessing NHS chaos through team soundscapes